Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 * img/screenshot1.png

 #### Changelog:

+    v5.07:
+    minor update to make file_recompress_images more stable and have better error messages

     v5.06:
     NEW: "file_recompress_images.py" for converting TGA or DDS crap into nicely compressed PNG to save disk space